lidet94/itol-coding-portfolio/itol-js-react/Booklist.header.app/README.md

 - Updating the DOM based on user input

 ## How to Run
-Open `itol-js-react/Booklist.header.app/index.html` in your browser.
-All logic handled in `itol-js-react/Booklist.header.app/script.js`.
+Open `index.html` in your browser.
+All logic handled in `script.js`.
+Located within `itol-js-react/Booklist.header.app/` folder.